Engineers. Who are they? What do they eat? Where do they hide? What marketing strategies do they respond to?

 To be more specific, 89% of respondents considered product demonstration videos to be either somewhat or very valuable.
 Still images and infographics are just slightly less appreciated, with over 80% of engineers rating them as valuable.
 These numbers are much higher in comparison to other forms of content cited, such as surveys, reports and blog articles.

-Based on last year’s analysis, we can safely assume that 2018 will be another good year for visual content.
+Based on last year’s analysis, we can safely assume that this will be another good year for visual content.
 Here are three reasons to use visuals when marketing to engineers.